We would like to let you know about a change to our support programmes.

 Take comfort in being with others who know how you feel.
 Learn and share ways of being with your grief, while continuing to honour your child’s memory.

-This six-week programme is an opportunity for you to share your experience with others, realise you are not alone and learn ways, with group support, to live with your loss.
+7pm - 8.30pm Starts Monday 28th February 2022 Gather understanding and comfort from sharing your experience with others, realise you are not alone and learn ways with group support, to live with your loss.
+Register online here

 Online Bereavement Monthly Drop-In Group